• Skip to primary navigation

 • Pour into 8x8 pan and use a spatula to spread evenly to the edges.
 Batter will be thick.

 • In a small saucepan over medium heat, melt butter and stir frequently.
 Butter will begin to foam and boil.
 After 3 to 4 minutes you will see brown flecks appear in the bottom of the pan.
 Continue to stir until butter is golden and flecks are a medium brown color.
-Watch closely, butter will brown quickly.
+Watch closely - butter will brown quickly.
 Process will take about 5 to 7 minutes.

 • Remove butter from heat and pour into a small bowl.
 Refrigerate for 10-15 minutes, or allow to set until butter is room temperature.
+Butter should be a soft solid consistency.

 • Whisk confectioner's sugar in a bowl.
 Add cooled butter, vanilla, and 2 tablespoons of milk.
 Beat until light and fluffy, about 2 to 3 minutes.
 Add more milk if needed, 1 tablespoon at a time until desired texture is reached.